Peterkn2001/ATtiny-Programmer/README.md

 Follow the instructions here to install the ATtiny core and board definitions: https://github.com/damellis/attiny/

-Other ATtiny cores m,ay also work, bit this is the one that I use.
+Other ATtiny cores may also work, but this is the one that I use.

 ### Flashing the ATtiny firmware
 Begin by choosing "Arduino as ISP" in the Programmer menu of the Arduino IDE...